dustinpfister/blog_posts/_posts/threejs-examples-tool-source-layer-3d.md

 layout: post
 categories: three.js
 id: 959
-updated: 2022-02-12 11:09:24
+updated: 2022-02-12 11:14:01
-version: 1.2
+version: 1.3
 ---

-For this weeks post on threejs I made another simple [threejs project example](/2021/02/19/threejs-examples/), this time around I wanted to make a 3d version of a 2d plain canvas javaScript project that I made a litle while back.
+For this weeks post on threejs I made another simple [threejs project example](/2021/02/19/threejs-examples/), this time around I wanted to make a 3d version of a [2d plain canvas javaScript project](/2022/01/31/js-javascript-example-tool-source-layer-2d/) that I made a little while back that has to do with something I am calling a source layer.
+The general idea of what I have in mind here is to make my own art program that involves setting up what the content of a resource layer is, then I have one or more additional canvas slayers positioned on top of that source layer that I draw on.

 <!-- more -->